39 But one of the hung evildoers began to

 16 Now fear seized them all, and they began to glorify God, saying: A great prophet has been raised up among us, and, God has turned his attention to his people (Luke 7).

 The widow had lost her husband and her only begotten son.
 She therefore had no means of financial support - she was destitute.
 Jesus looked at her situation, and resurrected her son on the spot.
 No questions about faith, because her son was a man and was dead.
-He must have had faith when he was alive or Jesus could not have resurrected him.
+One it tempted to say that the son must have had faith when he was alive or Jesus could not have resurrected him under any salvation covenant.
+But that might be selling God short (something that all men do all the time).
 This widow was in the worst possible of predicaments and Jesus had one look and took her straight out of that predicament.
+It would be better if the boy had had no faith and was just the recipient of unquestioning compassion from Jesus.

 So this woman who had lost all of her physical security stands for those who have no spiritual security, no faith.
 She